 Burglary in Florida

-in Florida, the crime of Burglary is defined as unlawfully entering a dwelling, structure, or conveyance, remaining inside a dwelling, structure, or conveyance surreptitiously, or remaining in a dwelling, structure, or conveyance after permission to remain has been withdrawn with the intent to commit a crime inside.
+Under Florida Statute 810.02, the crime of Burglary is defined as unlawfully entering a dwelling, structure, or conveyance, remaining inside a dwelling, structure, or conveyance surreptitiously, or remaining in a dwelling, structure, or conveyance after permission to remain has been withdrawn with the intent to commit a crime inside.

 There are three types of Burglary crimes in Florida: